 CDataAllocator

-This turned out pretty great for an initial pass like this.
+This turned out great for an initial pass like this.
 It is a node based memory manager, you define a class that specifies how much memory you want each node to hold, as well as how many nodes.
 Each node can store up to that amount of memory.
-What I’ve always enjoyed about memory managers is just how the memory is contiguous, minimizing paging, performance gains if done right and really just helping to keep things organized.
+Each node is tracked in an unordered_map that allows for O(1) retrieval during deletion.
+A linked list is used for the free list to allow O(1) time during allocation for finding an available node, as well as during adding the deallocated node back to the free list.

 How the CDataAllocator initializes nodes contiguously in memory